NINAnor/urban-climate/README.md

     **Docker**

     The project uses gdal, which can be hard to install.
-A Dockerfile is provided that uses a gdal image, so that he project can be run in acontainer.
+A Dockerfile is provided that uses a gdal image, so that he project can be run in a container.
 Documentation on how to build and run the Docker image for this project can be found [here](https://ac-willeke.github.io/urban-climate/html/docker.html).

     ```bash
     # Build container from Dockerfile